 Dr. Dyer recommends several approaches for managing hyperhidrosis:

-• Antiperspirant.
+- Antiperspirant.
 “Many people are not really aware there is a difference between antiperspirants and deodorants,” he says.
-While typically applied to the armpits, antiperspirant can be applied to the palms to temporarily help control sweating.
-Your doctor may prescribe a prescription antiperspirant if over-the-counter versions don’t work for you.
+While typically applied to the armpits, antiperspirant can be applied to the palms to help control sweating temporarily.
+Your doctor may prescribe an antiperspirant if over-the-counter versions don’t work.

 When to see a doctor about sweaty hands